 The symptoms include severe diarrhea, fever, stomach pain, nausea and loss of appetite.
 The disease may be fatal if left untreated.
 About 75% of cases are hospital-acquired, and are mostly reported in individuals who have been on antibiotics for a long period of time.

-Fecal microbiota transplant (FMT): Studies are going on to determine if individuals with recurrent C. difficile infections will benefit from a fecal transplant to restore the balance of healthy intestinal bacteria.
+- Fecal microbiota transplant (FMT): Studies are going on to determine if individuals with recurrent C. difficile infections will benefit from a fecal transplant to restore the balance of healthy intestinal bacteria.

 As well as the treatment options mentioned above, supportive nutritional remedies for diarrhea are recommended.
 Severe diarrhea can lead to dehydration and an inability to absorb essential nutrients from food.
 Therefore, having an appropriate diet containing soft, easily digestible foods helps to combat loose stools, prevent dehydration from occurring, and recover gut health quicker.

 Recommended foods that could help speed up recovery include:

 - Fluids – Drinking plenty of clear liquids such as water, broths and juices.
 It is important that these contain essential salts to maintain electrolyte levels.
 In some severe cases, where patients are unable to drink sufficient amounts of liquid, intravenous fluids are recommended.

 - Semi-solid foods – Starchy soft foods, such as saltine crackers, toast, eggs or rice, can be gradually added to the diet as diarrhea symptoms pass.